sh2/extension-summarize-translate-gemini/README.md

 Open a web page and simply click on the extension icon.
 This will display a summary of the page in a popup window.
+If the YouTube video has captions, summarize the captions.

 ![Summarize](img/screenshot_summarize.png)